 - If you’ve had a previous Colombian visa, a photocopy of this visa.

-- Letter from the Colombian spouse or permanent partner requesting the issuance of the visa.
+- Notarized letter from the Colombian spouse or permanent partner granting you legal power to apply for the visa.

-- Genuine Colombian marriage certificate or a Notarized copy of marriage certificate or .
+- Genuine Colombian marriage certificate or a notarized copy of marriage certificate.
 Must be issued within three months prior to the visa application.

 - Passport style face photo with a white background, sized at 3 cm width X 4 cm height, maximum size of 300 kb jpg file for online application.